Or download our app "Guided Lessons by Education.com" on your device's app store.

-- Explain: When we write an informative book, we must first gather and organize our information.
+- Explain that when we write an informative text, we must first gather and organize our information.

 - Reread science text or excerpt if necessary.

-- On chart paper, create a web organizer with the topic in the center circle (e.g. Weather).
+- Use chart paper to create a web organizer with the topic in the center circle (e.g. Weather).

 - Ask students to tell you what facts or big ideas they recall about the topic.
+Encourage them to include definitions of key terms.
 Try to brainstorm 10-12 big ideas.

 - As you call on students, draw lines out from the topic for each fact you add to the web.
 If a student gives a detail rather than a big idea, connect it with a line to the related big idea instead of to the topic. (e.g. Weather → Tools → Barometer)

 Guided Practice(15 minutes)

 - Hand out a web organizer worksheet to each individual.

 - Tell students: You are going to use our class web organizer to complete your own web.
 Use the same topic, and choose five big ideas from our web that you would like to include in your book.